Snail51/Singularity/README.md

 ## Addendum:
-If you encounter significant performance issues, go to the config section of the game file and change "BinaryBG = True" to "BinaryBG = False"
+If you encounter significant performance issues, go to Singularity.cfg and change "BinaryBG = True" to "BinaryBG = False"